-The average salary for an enrolled nurse sits at $55,900.
+The average salary for an enrolled nurse is $68,224 in Australia.
 The majority (66.7%) of enrolled nurses have completed either a Diploma or Advanced Diploma of nursing, while a smaller percentage have completed a Certificate III and undergone extensive work experience.

 What is a registered nurse?

 A registered nurse is someone who has completed their full degree qualification and registered with the Nursing and Midwifery Board of Australia (NMBA).
-After extensive work experience, registered nurses can specialise in specific areas of nursing, such as aged care, or becoming a clinical nurse specialist.
+These registrations and the renewal of registrations is managed by Australian Health Practitioner Regulation Agency (AHPRA) After extensive work experience, registered nurses can specialise in specific areas of nursing, such as aged care, or becoming a clinical nurse specialist.

 Registered nurses are first-level nurses and often become responsible for a healthcare team of enrolled nurses and nursing assistants.

-Due to registered nurses being more involved with the development of treatment plans, patient-nurse communication is critical.
+Due to registered nurses being more involved with the development of care plans, patient-nurse communication is critical.

-According to seek, employment opportunities will continue to grow by 11.7% in the next five years.
+According to the National Skills Commission, Australian nursing employment opportunities will continue to grow by 13.9% in the next five years.
 These working opportunities are available all over Australia, particularly in Victoria, NSW and Queensland.

-To become a registered nurse, you need to complete a Bachelor’s Degree in Science (Nursing) or a Bachelor of Nursing.
-For those who have already completed a relevant Bachelor’s, completing a Masters of Nursing (Graduate Entry) is possible.
+To become a registered nurse, you need to complete a nursing education, including a Bachelor’s Degree in Science (Nursing) or a Bachelor of Nursing.
+For those who have already completed a relevant Bachelor’s, completing a Master of Nursing (Graduate Entry) is possible.

 To legally practice, successful graduates must register with NMBA.